mrchntia/hello-world/CONTRIBUTING.md

 Welcome to the Hello-World Community!

 Thinking of contributing to the Hello-World project?
-That's great, we would love to have you here.
+That's great, I would love to have you here.

-Please make sure to read this guide on how to contribute and our [code of conduct](CODE_OF_CONDUCT.md).
+Please make sure to read this guide on how to contribute and the [code of conduct](CODE_OF_CONDUCT.md).

 ## Ways to contribute